thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 36: September 19, 2018

+**Today's Progress**: Today I added an activity to my app, which I will use to allow the use to edit data or add new data.
+I also added a floating button, which takes the user to the editor activity when it is clicker.
+Tomorrow I want to implement the insert method for the editor.

+**Thoughts**: I realized I don't feel to comfortable with the layout.
+I tried to add a different layout which containts a button, but it does not look properly, so I need to look more into this.

 ### Day 35: September 18, 2018

 **Today's Progress**: I finished setting up the activity for what will be the editor of items in my inventory app.